ansys/pymechanical/doc/source/user_guide/pool.rst

-Create a Pool of Mechanical Instances
+Create a pool of Mechanical instances
 =====================================
-The PyMechanical library contains the :class:`MechanicalLocalPool
+PyMechanical contains the :class:`MechanicalLocalPool <ansys.mechanical.core.MechanicalLocalPool>`
-<ansys.mechanical.core.MechanicalLocalPool>` class to simplify creating multiple
-local instances of :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>`
-for batch processing.
-This can be used for the batch processing of a set of input files or other batch related processes.
+class to simplify creating multiple local instances of the :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>` class for batch processing.
+This can be used for the batch processing of a set of input files or other batch-related processes.

 To create the pool: